kevin-cazal/draft-camp-dj/DJ/part1_starter/workshop/workshop.md

 Volume needs to update continuously as the user moves the slider.
 This happens in the `draw()` function, which runs many times per second.

+**Why use `draw()` for this?** Remember, `draw()` runs endlessly (60 times per second).
+This makes it perfect for checking things that change continuously, like slider positions.
+Every frame, we check the slider value and update the volume.
+This creates smooth, real-time control - as you move the slider, the volume changes immediately!

 **The Logic**:
-1. Read the slider's current value
+1. Read the slider's current value (in `draw()` - runs continuously)
 2. Convert it to a volume (0.0 to 1.0)
 3. Apply it to the sound if it's playing